Hensley Henson: Durham

 Henson was translated to Durham – England's most senior diocese after Canterbury, York and London – in October 1920.
-The appointment was challenging: the area was in grave economic difficulty, with the important coal-mining industry in a crisis caused by falling industrial demand for coal in the years after the war.
-Ecclesiastically there was potential for friction, as the Dean of Durham, James Welldon, who had once been a bishop himself, was temperamentally and politically at odds with his new superior, given to making public statements that Henson found infuriating.
+The appointment was challenging: the Durham area was in grave economic difficulty, with the important coal-mining industry in a crisis caused by falling industrial demand for coal in the years after the First World War.
+Ecclesiastically there was potential for friction, as the Dean of Durham, James Welldon, who had once been a diocesan bishop himself, was temperamentally and politically at odds with his new superior, and given to publicly expressing views contrary to Henson's.
 Welldon, in Henson's view, "could neither speak with effect nor be silent with dignity".
-They clashed on several occasions, most conspicuously when Welldon, a strong admirer of prohibition, publicly criticised Henson's tolerant views on the consumption of alcohol.
-Relations between the Deanery and Auckland Castle, the bishop's official residence, improved markedly in April 1933 when Cyril Alington, the Head Master of Eton from 1917 to 1933, succeeded Welldon.
+They clashed on several occasions, most conspicuously when Welldon, an advocate for prohibition, openly opposed Henson's tolerant views on the consumption of alcohol.
+Relations between the deanery and Auckland Castle, the bishop's official residence, improved markedly in April 1933 when Cyril Alington, the Head Master of Eton College from 1917 to 1933, succeeded Welldon after the latter's retirement.
 Alington was almost universally loved, and though he and Henson differed on points of ecclesiastical practice, they remained warm friends.

-At the beginning of Henson's episcopate the Durham miners were on strike.
+At the beginning of Henson's episcopate most Durham miners were on strike.
 He got on well with miners individually and conversed with many of them as they walked through the extensive grounds of Auckland Castle.
-It was said of him that he got on easily with everyone "except other dignitaries in gaiters".
+Chadwick writes that it was said of Henson that he got on easily with everyone "except other dignitaries in gaiters".
 Friction arose from Henson's belief that strikes were morally wrong because of the harm they did to other working people, and he had, in Grimley's words, "a violent, almost obsessional", dislike of trade unions.
 His early concern for the welfare of the poor remained unchanged, but he regarded socialism and trade unionism as negations of individuality.
-For the same reason he was against state provision of social welfare, though a strong advocate of voluntary spending on it.
-Later in his bishopric Henson denounced the Jarrow March in 1936 as "revolutionary mob pressure" and condemned the action of his subordinate, the suffragan Bishop of Jarrow, who had given the march his blessing.
-He loathed class distinction, and was not antipathetic to social reformers, but he was strong in his criticism of Christian campaigners who maintained that the first duty of the church was social reform.
-To Henson, the church's principal concern was each individual man or woman's spiritual welfare.
+He was also against state provision of social welfare, though a strong advocate of voluntary spending on it.
+Later in his bishopric Henson denounced the Jarrow March of 1936 as "revolutionary mob pressure" and criticised his subordinate, James Gordon, the suffragan Bishop of Jarrow, for giving the march his formal blessing.
+Henson loathed class distinction, and was not antipathetic to social reformers, but he was strong in his criticism of Christian campaigners who maintained that the first duty of the Church was social reform.
+To Henson, the Church's principal concern was each individual's spiritual welfare.